trustoverip/concepts-and-terminology-wg/.github/ISSUE_TEMPLATE/concept-proposal.md

 ## Definition

 1-3 sentences that describe the concept to a layperson with reasonable accuracy.

-For example, the concept of a "mammal" in biology might be described as "A warm-blooded animal, often having fur or hair, that produces milk to feed its young, such as a rat, a whale, or a bat."
+For example, the concept of a "mammal" in biology might be described as: "A warm-blooded animal, often having fur or hair, that produces milk to feed its young.
+Examples include rats, whales, and bats."
 A diagram could be included, if appropriate.

 ## Criteria

 How is this concept different from related ideas?
 What are essential characteristics that must be true?
 This is where the concept becomes crystal clear; exactly and only this concept should match the bulleted list here.
+Continuing our mammal example, we might say the following here:

 * MUST be a vertebrate.
 * MUST have mammary glands.